caseywebdev/CoffeeScript.mode/README.md

 This is a Coda/SubEthaEdit syntax coloring mode for the CoffeeScript language.

-Special thanks to brajeshwar's Sass.Mode and jashkenas' TextMate bundle;
+Special thanks to brajeshwar's Sass.Mode and jashkenas' TextMate bundle--
 I used them for reference while developing this mode.